MadhavAgarwal01/Bookster-frontend/README.md

-# Bookster - Plan your stay easily
+# Bookster - Plan your stay

 A full stack hotel booking website